 the-best-way-to-improve-playing-piano-using-metronome-during-practice

-Use it as your analytical Tool At first, play a section of a piece without the metronome.
+At first, play a section of a piece without the metronome.
 After that, set the piano metronome to the tempo you were playing at and play the section once more.
 You’ll presumably see that in certain parts of the section you battle to stay along with the metronome, while in other parts you will have rushed ahead of the metronome.

 The bits where you are battling to stay along with the piano metronome are the areas you need to work on.
 For instance, use a metronome while playing your scales.
 You’ll probably find that there are areas of the scale where the rhythm is messed up.
 Those are the sections you have to resolve away from the metronome.